kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/http_connection_manager.md

 ---
 title: HTTP Connection Manager
 weight: 10
+description: Refine the behavior of Envoy for each listener that you manage with Gloo
 ---

 The HTTP Connection Manager lets you refine the behavior of Envoy for each listener that you manage with Gloo.

+---

-### Websocket
+## Websocket

 You can configure the Http Connection Manager on a listener to enable or disable websocket upgrades.
-See the [Websocket]({{% versioned_link_path fromRoot="/gloo_routing/websockets/" %}}) documentation for more.
+See the [Websocket]({{% versioned_link_path fromRoot="/guides/traffic_management/listener_configuration/websockets/" %}}) documentation for more.

 ### Tracing

 One of the fields in the HTTP Connection Manager Plugin is `tracing`.
 This specifies the listener-specific tracing configuration.

-For notes on configuring and using tracing with Gloo, please see the [tracing setup docs.]({{% versioned_link_path fromRoot="/observability/tracing/" %}})
+For notes on configuring and using tracing with Gloo, please see the [tracing setup docs.]({{% versioned_link_path fromRoot="/guides/observability/tracing/" %}})

-The tracing configuration fields of the Gateway CRD are highlighted below.
+The tracing configuration fields of the Gateway Custom Resource (CR) are highlighted below.

 {{< highlight yaml "hl_lines=8-15" >}}
 apiVersion: gateway.solo.io/v1